 Health insurance with prescription, dental and vision.

-Six-month paid, entry-level Police Academy training.
+Six-month paid entry-level Police Academy training.

-Pay incentives for a bachelor’s degree.
+- Pay incentives for associate’s, bachelor’s and master’s degrees.

 Equipment at no cost.